Nooba696/DictionaryContentProvider/README.md

 # DictionaryContentProvider
-Learning to use Content Providers by implementing Dictonary
+Learning to use Content Providers by fetching and Displaying data from UserDictonary